-Every year we have new customers come into the store who have access to grapes growing on their property, and want to make wine for the first time with them.
-The first questions is always, which type of grape you have growing in your yard?
+Every year we have new customers come into the store who have access to grapes growing on their property and want to make wine for the first time with them.
+The first question is always, which type of grape you have growing in your yard?
 One non-scientific way is by the size of the grapes you have.
-Table grapes are what you buy in the grocery store, and wine grapes are smaller grapes, about the half the size of table grapes.
+Table grapes are what you buy in the grocery store, and wine grapes are typically smaller grapes, about the half the size of table grapes.

 Please note that the grape crop will vary each year depending on the growing conditions, and of course when you pick the grapes.
-If you pick the grapes early the sugar levels will be lower and the acid levels will be higher than ripe grapes.
+If you pick the grapes early the sugar levels will be lower, and the acid levels will be higher than ripe grapes.
 If you pick the grapes when they are over ripe, the sugar levels can be higher, and the acid levels lower.
 Normally the birds, deer, and other animals will eat them before they get overripe.
-My experience in Clark County (Washington) is that Concord grapes normally ripen around the last week in September.
+My experience in Clark County (Washington) is that Concord grapes normally ripen around the middle of September.
 But this can vary by as much as 2 weeks in either direction.
 Grapes you picked a week apart can have significantly different acid and sugar levels, thus, for you to make consistently good wine, you need to measure acid and sugar levels for each batch of wine you make.

 The bottom line on concord grapes.
-They are too high in acid and too low in sugar to make a good wine without the winemaker adjusting the wine to accommodate for these deficiencies.
+They are too high in acid and too low in sugar to make a good wine without the winemaker adjusting the wine to accommodate for these differences.
 You will need to dilute the grapes with water to reduce the acid level, and then add sugar to bring your hydrometer reading up to about 1.080 to 1.085 to get the correct alcohol level.
 And due to the “foxy” nature of the skins, I recommend separating the skins from the grapes before adding the yeast.
 If you want to make a “white” concord wine out of the red skinned grape, simply press the juice and separate the skins immediately.
-(The red color is actually in the skin, not the pulp) To make a blush or light red wine, mix the hot water and crushed grapes, then when cooled to around 100 degrees F. add the pectic enzyme.
+(The red color is from the skin, not the pulp).
+To make a blush or light red wine, mix the hot water and crushed grapes, then when cooled to around 100° F. add the pectic enzyme.
 Press the juice out after about 2 hours.
-The longer the skins are in contact with the grape juice, the darker the color and the greater the “foxyiness” flavor.
+The longer the skins are in contact with the grape juice, the darker the color and the greater the “foxiness” flavor.
 The compromise here is that you will not get a deep red color by separating the skins from the grape juice within the first 24 hours (instead of 3 to 7 days), but you will reduce the “foxiness” flavor of the wine.

 5 Gallon Recipe